Something that gets on my very last nerve is people who can’t be bothered to RSVP for an Evite party or event.

 Be sure to consider the source before making assumptions.

 Everyone is busy.
 Yet there are certain times and certain families when they really just are super-busy.
-Or something is going on health-wise or something outside of thinking about your party.
+Or something is going on health-wise or something bigger than social outings and thinking about your party.

 It’s not personal.
-This post is more about people who don’t have an excuse!
+It’s nothing to get angry about.
+This post is more about people who don’t have an excuse for not RSVP-ing.

 It’s easy to RSVP